VPAbraham/card-shuffler/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Card Shuffler

+Developed for a coding challenge, Card Shuffler combines React, Typescript, SASS, and the Bulma CSS library to create a simple, yet dry utilization of SPA UI practices.
+The app consumes the [Deck of Cards API](https://deckofcardsapi.com/) for card data and images of the cards.

+# Deployment

+The application has been deployed via Google Firebase Hosting and [can be visited here](https://card-shuffler.web.app/).
+A good tutorial on how to deploy your own React application [can be viewed here](https://www.robinwieruch.de/firebase-deploy-react-js).

 ## Available Scripts

-In the project directory, you can run:
+### `npm install`
+After cloning the repository, run this in the root directory to install all relevant dependencies.

-### `yarn start`
+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint or Typescript errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.